godhin/Who-am-I/README.md

 <img src="https://github.com/user-attachments/assets/069026b5-5210-446d-9185-9d562c829bd2" width="50" height="50">

 choose databases based on the task at hand.
 At my current company, I use Apache Hive with Trino and Zeppelin.
-However, for personal projects, I prefer lighter options like SQLite or PostgreSQL.
+However, for personal projects, I prefer lighter options like SQL

+Lite or PostgreSQL.
 MySQL was the first database I learned when I started studying queries.

 ## Software I Use Often
 [![My Skills](https://skillicons.dev/icons?i=visualstudio,idea,vim,windows,linux)](https://skillicons.dev)

 For development, I use VS Code for Python and IntelliJ for Java.
 When I need to make quick edits, I occasionally use Vim directly in the terminal.
 primarily work in a Mac environment, but I find Linux to be more suitable for handling databases since it's similar to Mac.